K4liber/consistent_importing/cfp/EuroPython2025.md

 - thinking about hierarchy of dependencies while importing
 - using import statements to extract dependency graph

 IV.
-How we can enforce the selected strategy in CI?
+How we can enforce the selected importing strategy in CI?
 (5 minutes)
 1. Import Linter
 2. Ruff setup